 Available with Spatial Analyst license.

-The module has four major components: Classes, Functions, Geoprocessing functions, and Operators.
+The module has three major components: Classes, Functions, and Operators.

 The functional components of Spatial Analyst, and some other useful components, are identified below.